jportela/www-joaoportela/blog/2020/05/siloed-react-native-development.md

     - Monorepo
 ---

+### Developing Components in Isolation

-Separating the UI components from the application logic is a good practice, as it promotes a clear separation of concerns, providing easier testing, maintainability and code reuse.
-By taking advantage of Yarn Workspaces, this boundary can be set even further, by separating the components and the application into different packages.
+Separating the UI components from the application logic promotes a clear separation of concerns, providing easier testing, maintainability and code reuse.

+The boundary can be set further if we separate them into different packages.
+By using a monorepo we take advantage of easier linking, atomic commits (making all changes in one go, instead of having to do several version bumps across different repositories for just one change) and better testing.

 Eventually, we can have multiple applications inside the same repository (as in a monorepo), all using the same component library.
-This component library, becomes the source of truth for the Design System of your applications.
-The component library can then be developed in isolation, with components being developed and tested (both manually and automatically) by using a tool such as Storybook, which finally allows for publishing of the Design System to the web, for other developers and designers to review and iterate on.
+This component library, then becomes the source of truth for the Design System of your applications.

+The component library can then be developed in isolation, with components being developed and tested (both manually and automatically) by using a tool such as Storybook, which finally allows for publishing of the Design System to the web, for developers, designers or other stakeholders to review and iterate on.

+This workflow has been in use with success for a while now, [by different companies](https://storybook.js.org/use-cases/).

 However, setting this up isn't as easy as it should be.
 I've been using Expo for a side project and spent almost a week battling bugs and Webpack config issues, trying to get this setup to work.